JeyRunner/can-sot-protocol/README.md

 [![pipeline status](https://gitlab.com/JeyRunner/can-sot-protocol/badges/main/pipeline.svg)](https://gitlab.com/JeyRunner/can-sot-protocol/-/commits/main)

-# CAN SOT Protocol 🌳  &emsp;  🚧 WIP 🚧
+# CAN SOT Protocol 🌳
 This is the **CAN _simple object tree_ protocol** for the CAN bus.
-Although it uses ideas from CANopen, it is not compatible with it but can be seen as a very simplified version.
+Although it uses ideas from CANopen, it is not compatible with it but can be seen as a simplified version of CANopen.

 ## Concepts